labmukamel/mvpa_analysis/README.md

 #### Task Order File (task_order.txt)

 The task order file can be general for all subjects and for a specific subject.
-In order to use it for specific subjects we can add a file task_order_sub***.txt in the save directory as the task_order.txt
+In order to use it for specific subjects we can add a file task_order_*SubjectName*.txt in the save directory as the task_order.txt

     task001_run001
     task001_run002